[keith-snook.info]

 It is obviously difficult to find comparable Valve and Transistor based Transformer coupled power amplifiers with similar topologies let alone similar amounts of NFB ~ The Transistor QUAD 50 or the Heathkit amplifier I had in 1970s versus the Valve LEAK TL25 or Radford STA25 will not give much insight into the differences between the active devices they use ~ Any differences in the way they sound will mainly be due to the output Transformer characteristic

-A subtle and often overlooked effect using output Transformers is not only the limited amount of negative feedback that can be applied but how it is derived ~ Most commercial Valve amplifiers take a parallel derived feedback voltage from across the secondary winding or like the QUAD II only part of it ~ The QUAD 50 germanium Transistor amplifier and the Valve McIntosh MC series and in the UK many BBC and GPO and other professional amplifiers like Vortexion used a separate isolated winding on the OPT specifically for NFB
+Are you paying attention?
+A subtle and often overlooked effect using output Transformers is not only the limited amount of NFB that can be applied but how it is derived ~ Most commercial Valve amplifiers take parallel derived feedback voltage from across the secondary winding or like the QUAD II part of it ~ The QUAD 50 germanium Transistor amplifier and the Valve McIntosh MC series and in the UK many BBC and GPO and other professional amplifiers like Vortexion used a separate isolated winding on the OPT specifically for NFB

 The BBC and many telecoms companies like the GPO used a separate tertiary feedback winding so the output of their amplifiers could be truly floating and perfectly balanced for driving long 'telephone' lines ~ These amplifiers achieved very high specifications using Valves then germanium and later silicon Transistors and many such amplifiers could be connected in series with little degradation of link performance despite having input and output Transformers ~ The input and output impedances were also well controlled across the audio frequency band by such feedback